 But of course, you need to go to the original café that invented this drink.
 Expect to find a mix of Vietnamese locals, expats, and tourists sitting on really low stools.
 Tip: make sure to wear comfortable pants to avoid mooning anyone!

-There might be a bit of a wait but you can spend that time deciding on what to order.
-Once you are done, place your order with a waiter and you are good to go!
+There might be a bit of a wait, but you can spend that time deciding on what to order.
+Once you are ready to order, place your order with a waiter, and you are good to go!

 The vibe of this restaurant is a throwback to Hanoi’s communist era and is a little creepy to walk through at first